TheMTank/GridUniverse/README.md

 ## GridWorld

 We have created a highly customisable GridWorld OpenAI gym environment to enable research and large scale testing, evaluation and comparison of new and old RL algorithms.
-It will also allow large scale experimentation in exciting new areas like language grounding, Meta-Learning and Exploration.
+Eventually, it will also allow large scale experimentation in exciting new areas like Language Grounding, Meta-Learning and Exploration.

 ![GIF](docs/maze_solver_BFS_10_times.gif)

-## GridWorld features and plans section
+## GridWorld features and plans

+While there have been plenty of GridWorld and maze RL environments created in the past, none have attempted as large a feature list as planned for this one.
+The goal is to contain this extensive list of features and algorithms __all within one place__.
+This will enable groundbreaking research while also being a very useful educational source for any level of expertise (beginners to advanced).

 This environment defines a bidimensional grid representing the world as a discrete state and action space which includes the following entities that can be customized:
-- [x] Walls.
-States forbidden to enter to or cross to reach other states.
+- [x] Wall states.
+Blocked states.
-- [x] Lava.
-Terminal states with a high negative reward.
+- [x] Goal and Lava states, terminal states with a high positive and negative reward respectively.
 - [x] Random maze generator, with multiple different maze generation algorithms.
 - [x] “Classic” pathfinding/graph search algorithms to compare against RL algorithms.
-- [x] Ascii and OpenGL based rendering (using pyglet)
+- [x] ASCII and OpenGL based rendering (using pyglet)
 - [x] An easy interface to create and store levels in text files

 Additionally, we plan to include the following features:
 - [ ] 3 different “fruits” that can be collected.
-Objects that can provide positive and negative rewards in different amounts.
+Objects that can provide positive and negative rewards in varying amounts.
 - [ ] Levers and keys.
 Elements that modify the environment by removing particular walls/doors.
 - [ ] Wind
 - [ ] Human control of the agent